-Despite the forgoing, there are exceptions and “loopholes” to passing the Means Test.
+Even if you exceed the “median income” amounts above and fail the Means Test, there are exceptions and “loopholes” to still obtaining Chapter 7 relief.
 For instance, social security benefits, veterans disability benefits and income from the National Guard and Military Reserve do not count as income on the Means Test.
 Likewise, if your debts are primarily non-consumer debts, then the Means Test does not apply no matter how high your income is.
 Section 707(b)(1) states in pertinent part:

 After notice and a hearing, the court, on its own motion or on a motion by the United States trustee . . . may dismiss a case filed by an individual debtor under this chapter whose debts are primarily consumer debts . . . if it finds that the granting of relief would be an abuse of the provisions of this chapter.